Asteria5675/BetterDiscordThemes/null/README.md

 Final Result - image will fit to window size
 <img src="https://i.imgur.com/t25BzEy.png" />

+Also note, null clear can also be used to for a translucent discord.
+Enable Transparency in BD settings and leave the `url()` blank.
+Blur will not apply to other windows when doing this.
 ## Final Notes
 please read this readme to fully understand the countless possibilities of altering this theme.